In a Nutshell

 Unlike some other popular builders on the market, Shopify websites aren’t available to use for the long-term without paying for them.
 You can test out the service before you commit to it, though, and you don’t even need to take out your credit card to do so.
 The free trial lasts for 2 full weeks, and allows you to use almost every aspect of the platform.
 So you can technically create a free website with Shopify, but it’ll only be free for 14 days.
 But even beyond that, there are a bunch of neat features included for free on Shopify when you pay to have a store with them.

 The Shopify website builder is hands down the best Ecommerce builder I’ve ever used.
 The entire Shopify marketplace experience is clean, comprehensive, and incredibly robust.
 Just about anything you can dream up for your online store is possible when you use this platform as the foundation for your online business.
+From online swimsuit stores to luxury items like cosmetics and perfumes.
 But if you’re still on the fence about committing to this builder, or if you have more questions about how it works, check out the FAQ section for more information.